hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * use $ prefix everywhere to indicate integer values.

-* allow whitespaces in between
+* allow extra unneeded whitespaces in between

   * Ok with bufsmerge

+* allow hex strings wrt cfgfc files used for defining fuzzers and fuzzchains